 Indicator 1: Timely Services

 Timely Services is a compliance indicator with a target of 100%.
-Wisconsin Birth to 3 defines timely service as a service beginning "within 30 days" of a parent's consent and added to the IFSP.
+Wisconsin Birth to 3 defines timely service as a service beginning "within 30 days" of a parent's consent and added to the Individual Family Service Plan (IFSP).
 This indicator refers to the percentage of children whose services are timely, not the percentage of services.

 Indicator 2: Natural Environments